Tacklay History, Family Crest & Coats of Arms

 William the Conqueror granted the manor of Tackley to Hugh d'Avranches, 1st Earl of Chester.
-The family was first recorded in the area during the reign of Edward I
+The family was first recorded in the area during the reign of Edward I.

 Early History of the Tacklay family

 This web page shows only a small excerpt of our Tacklay research.
-Another 157 words (11 lines of text) covering the years 1200, 1273 and 1325 are included under the topic Early Tacklay History in all our PDF Extended History products and printed products wherever possible.
+Another 142 words (10 lines of text) covering the years 1200, 1273, 1325, 1529, 1194 and 1202 are included under the topic Early Tacklay History in all our PDF Extended History products and printed products wherever possible.

 Tacklay Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Tackley, Takely, Takly, Tackly, Takel, Tackell and many more.

 Early Notables of the Tacklay family (pre 1700)

 More information is included under the topic Early Tacklay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tacklay family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Tacklay or a variant listed above: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..